Post from Rhod Lloyd on June 23, 2018 at 5:19pm

 Is there a case for timely pruning?

-From New Zealand Tree grower May 2018
+Wink Sutton, New Zealand Tree Grower May 2018.

 Two principles have emerged from a lifetime of plantation management research −